For urgent consular assistance call

 If you're on a tourist visa and want to drive, you must get an International Driving Permit before leaving Australia.

-You're twice as likely to be killed in a motor vehicle accident in the UAE as in Australia.
+You're more likely to be killed in a motor vehicle accident in the UAE than in Australia.

 Accidents often occur due to: